LeonardA-L/jumping-from-angular1-to-angular/markdowns/injectables.md

 }
 ```

-Then you need to register it as a _provider_ for the component(s) you want to use it in, by using the `providers` property of the `@Component` decorator:
+Then, you need to register it as a _provider_ for the component(s) you want to use it in.
+You can do this by using the `providers` property of the `@Component` decorator:

 ```javascript
 import { TheService } from './the-service.ts';